Plebtato/GPTProfessor/README.md

 # GPTProfessor

 An LLM-powered study application that reads your course notes and provides assistance with Q&A, chat, and quizzing.

-Built with Langchain and Streamlit.
+Built with Langchain and Streamlit frameworks.

 ## Installation